TRON-US/eCommerce-hello-world/README.md

        - `addItem` is the name of our function.
        - `(string _name, uint _price)` are the input values (name, string) with their type specified (sting, uint).
 The underscore in Solidity is used to distinguish between global variables and function parameter.
        - `public` specifies that the function can be accessed by all.
-       - Add the following to the addItem function.
+       - Add the following to the addItem function:

          1. `uint itemId = totalItems;` Creates a unique id for each item based on totalItems in the store.
          2. `require(!items[itemId].exists);` This is a check we can add to make sure that the item is not in the `items` mapping, using the exists property of the item, before we assign the same id to another item we add.